Managing your home purchase during COVID-19 restrictions

 As the Government updates its measures to tackle COVID-19, we want to reassure you that we continue to follow best practice to ensure our people, and prospective buyers are kept safe.

-Our teams are working remotely, and we have put special systems in place so that we can keep providing a smooth, normal service.
+Our teams are able to work both remotely and are available on site, and we have put special systems in place so that we can keep providing a smooth, normal service.
 However, some areas are being affected by the current situation, and there are a few changes to our standard process or timelines.
 Below we explain how the latest guidelines could affect your transaction.